ranjitlall/al-folio/_pages/book.md

 3. Learning from Assessment: Quantitative Tests on Fifty-Four institutions
 4. Performing for Scraps: Comparing the FAO, the WFP, and IFAD
 5. The Performance of Life: Comparing the WHO, UNAIDS, Gavi, and GFATM
-6. Effective but Anaccountable?
+6. Effective but Unaccountable?
 Autonomy and the Politics of Reform
 7. The Politics of Performance: Contributions and Implications

 **Endorsements**